 Section 8.
-Curriculum Description
+Curriculum Description.

-The BSMT program shall consist of a minimum total of 181 credit units.
-The program consists of the general education component following the CHED general education curriculum - B (GEC B) under CO No. 4 Series of 1997, special professional courses, onboard training, Physical Education (PE) and the National Service Training

-Program (NSTP).
-This set of courses prepares the students to become marine deck officers.
+The BSMarE program has a minimum total of 189 credit units.
+The program is comprised of the general education component following the CHED general education curriculum - B (GEC B) under CO No. 4, series of 1997, special professional courses, shipboard training (On-Board Training) and Physical Education (PE) and the National Service Training Program (NSTP).
+This set of courses prepares the students as marine engineer officers.